-Pulleys are a very useful element that has been used since ancient times for handling heavy loads, both in construction and transport.
-It is a mechanism that we use in Airpes for our weighing systems, as well as in overload controllers for the cranes we manufacture.
+Pulleys are a handy element we have used since ancient times to handle heavy loads in construction and transport.
+It is a mechanism we use, in Crosby Airpes, for our weighing systems and overload controllers for the cranes we manufacture.
 But how does a pulley work?
-What can it be used for?
+What are their multiple applications?

-We all pretend like we understand how pulleys work but we only make it when the clever person shows up and makes things work.
+Everybody knows that a pulley will somehow give you a mechanical advantage, but people don’t understand it.
+We all pretend we know how pulleys work, but we only make it when the clever person shows up and makes things work.

 But you can always add more pulleys or a snatch block into the system to multiply the force you are doing.
 This applies as well when there’s an engine lifting the load.

 Adding more ropes, we can multiply the force we are applying on the edge of the rope: